A note on the Tunstall pillbox and underground bunker

 The Tunstall pillbox, coordinates TA 31192 31960, was erected during WWII.

-A mark made while the finishing cement was still wet gave the wording, 'C. Nelson Hull', but there was no date.
+A mark made while the finishing cement was still wet gave the wording, 'C. NELSON HULL', but there was no date.
 (It is common to find such inscriptions on military structures along the coast.)

 The pillbox is entered as RO46 in the English Heritage Rapid Coastal Zone Assessment Survey.
 RO refers to the civil parish of Roos in the East Riding of Yorkshire, which includes the village of Tunstall.
 Pillbox RO46 fell over the receding cliff to be in pieces late 2023.